Indhumathilaks/ORM/README.md

 admin.site.register(Bankloan,BankloanAdmin)
 ```

-##OUTPUT
+## OUTPUT
 ![Alt text](<admin page.png>)

 ## RESULT
-Thus the program for creating a database using ORM hass been executed successfully
+Thus the program for creating a database using ORM hass been executed successfully.